MicrosoftDocs/dynamics365smb-docs/business-central/ui-batch-posting.md

 ---
-title: How to Post Multiple Documents at the Same Time | Microsoft Docs
+title: Post Multiple Documents at the Same Time
-description: Instead of posting individual documents one by one, you can select multiple non-posted documents in a list for batch posting, either for immediate posting or scheduled to, for example, the end of the day.
+description: Instead of posting individual documents one by one, you can select multiple non-posted documents in a list for immediate or scheduled batch posting.
 author: SorenGP

 ms.service: dynamics365-business-central